Salih al-Ali: Final stages

 The balance of power began to shift in favor of the French after they conquered Damascus, defeating a makeshift army at the Battle of Maysalun on 24 July 1920.
 Around this time al-Ali began collaborating, through Ibrahim Hananu's meditation, with Turkish Kemalist forces fighting the French occupation in southern Anatolia.
 A letter addressed directly to Mustafa Kemal in January 1921 asking for weapons for their common "jihad" against the French is preserved in the Turkish ATASE military archives in Ankara.
-In November 1920, General Henri Gouraud mounted a full-fledged campaign against Salih al-Ali's forces in the Alawite Mountains.
-They entered al-Ali's village of Ash-Shaykh Badr and arrested many Alawite notables.
-Al-Ali fled to the north, but a large French force overran his positions and al-Ali went into hiding.
-A French court-martial convened in Latakia and sentenced him to death in absentia.